phillipdavidstearns/7s7z1s2z/README.md

 * Connect the `Red (+)` and `Clear (-)` wires from the `Driver Shield` to the `VM` and `GROUND (Symbol)` terminal block.
 * Connect the `Gear Motors`, M1 and M2, the their corresponding terminal blocks using the following pinout:

-**NOTE: Be sure to properly strip, tin, and trim wires so that they can be cleanly inserted and secured into the terminal blocks**
+**NOTE: Be sure to strip, tin, and trim wires (if necessary) so that they can be cleanly inserted and secured into the terminal blocks**

 ```
 Motor Wire Color Code: